trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

   }
   ```

 - Choice N°2 : use the Taqueria generated account.
 Copy the account **privateKey** from the **.taq/config.local.testing.json** config file.
 Open your Temple browser extension on your computer or on your mobile phone and do the [initial setup](https://www.youtube.com/watch?v=S8_tL8PfCts).
 Once you are done, go to Settings (click on the avatar icon, or display Temple in full page) and click on **Import account > Private key** tab.
 Paste the **privateKey** to Temple text input and confirm.
 Send free Tez to your new account via this web faucet [Marigold faucet](https://faucet.marigold.dev/).
-Connect your wallet on **Ghostnet** and ask for free tez
+Connect your wallet on **Ghostnet** and ask for free tez.

-Now you have :moneybag:
+Now you have some money to play with.

-11. Deploy to Ghostnet testnet
+11. Deploy to Ghostnet testnet.

 ```bash
 taq deploy pokeGame.tz -e "testing"
 ```

-Your smart contract is deployed on the Ghostnet
+Your smart contract is deployed on the Ghostnet.

 ```logs
 ┌─────────────┬──────────────────────────────────────┬──────────┬──────────────────┬────────────────────────────────┐